Home Delivered Meals - Transition

 Print

-Frequently Asked Questions (FAQ): Allegan County Senior Services Will Be Transitioning Home Delivered Meals to a Different Vendor
+Frequently Asked Questions (FAQ): Allegan County Senior Services Transitioned Home Delivered Meals (HDM) to Meals on Wheels Western Michigan (MOWWM) as of March 11, 2026.

 Q: Is the Home Delivered Meals program going away?

 No. The program is continuing.
-The meal type and method of delivery is changing to provide more flexibility, reliability, and long‑term sustainability so that eligible seniors can continue receiving meals at home.
+The meal type and method of delivery changed to provide more flexibility, reliability, and long‑term sustainability so that eligible seniors can continue receiving meals at home.

 Q: Why is the County moving from hot meals to frozen meals?